sparkbox/standard/how-we-work-together.md

     * Understand the work well enough to know when the client needs to make a decision

-    * When the client’s expectations don’t align with the project goals or the reality of the project’s timeline, scope, or budget, the client’s expectations need to be corrected ASAP or the timeline, scope, or budget must change.
+    * When the client’s expectations don’t align with the project goals or the reality of the project’s timeline, scope, or budget, the client’s expectations need to be corrected ASAP, or the timeline, scope, or budget must change.

     * Help your point of contact look good